The World Will Tremble: Development

 Writer and director Lior Geller spent ten years researching the Chełmno extermination camp and was assisted by historian Dr. Na’ama Shik from Jerusalem’s Yad Vashem Holocaust memorial centre.
 The film is produced by Lorton Entertainment, UFO Films, Black Sheep Films, and Radiancy Pictures.
 Ben Silverman of Propagate Content, Arthur Landon and Ed Barratt of Lorton Entertainment, Phillip J. Roth of UFO, Yair Ilan of Radiancy Pictures, Erez Koskas of Cedar House Studio and Saar Yogev and Naomi Levari of Black Sheep Films are producers.

 Casting

 The cast is led by Oliver Jackson-Cohen and Jeremy Neumark Jones and also includes Charlie MacGechan, Anton Lesser, David Kross, Michael Fox, Michael Epp, Danny Scheinmann, Tim Bergmann and George Lenz.

 Release

 The film had its world premiere at the Miami Jewish Film Festival in Miami, Florida on January 16, 2025.
 It was released in the United States by Vertical on March 14, 2025.

+Since the film's US theatrical release it has become an international streaming sensation, reaching the global Netflix top ten and securing the number one spot in multiple countries.

 Reception

 Film critic Keith Garlington said of the film, "Deftly handled with accuracy and urgency, Geller's film is both a powerful testimony and a harrowing indictment that doesn't gaze directly upon the horror but it doesn't hide from it either.
 The results are astonishing...
 With The World Will Tremble, Lior Geller joins the talented chorus of cinematic voices who responsibly ensure the Holocaust is remembered for the evil that it was and for the generational pain it has inflicted."
+Film critic Codie Allen called the film "raw, immediate, and deeply human", while movie critic Joshua Hayes called the film, "Deeply compelling… The World Will Tremble is one of the most accurate onscreen portrayals of the Holocaust to date".

+Holocaust historian Dr. Na'ama Shik of Yad Vashem said of the film, "Destined to become one of the most important, watched and studied films of the Holocaust."